radiantlogic-v8/documentation-ia-product/documentation/igrc-platform/installation-and-deployment/07-database/04-schema-35-upgrade-procedure/01-sqlserver/large-migrations.md

 To ensure the CURIE R1 upgrade script has been executed successfully, two below SQL requests can be launched on the database.

-> Both requests must be executed with **sysadmin** rights on the Brainwave Ledger database.
+> Both requests must be executed with **sysadmin** rights on the Identity Analytics Ledger database.

 - Check if all needed columns has been moved from **INT** to **BIGINT** type